A Mighty Girl's top picks of picture books about trailblazing girls and women throughout history.

 Who knew that the young girl who carried a stuffed chimpanzee around with her would redefine the meaning of human?
 In this charming story of Jane Goodall's childhood, readers learn how she first developed her interest in the natural world — as well as her patience when observing animals in their own environment, which she practiced on her family's chickens!
 This inspirational picture book biography focuses on Goodall's childhood, but includes a picture of Goodall with the chimps at Gombe to show how she realized her dreams.
 Fans of Goodall will also want to check out The Watcher: Jane Goodall's Life with the Chimps for ages 4 to 8, as well as our Jane Goodall Collection with many titles for all ages.

 Like many young girls of her time, Joan Procter hosted pretend tea parties... but unlike the other girls, she invited lizards, snakes, and other reptiles to her table!
 Joan loved all reptiles, and she became famous for carrying her favorite lizard everywhere she went, and even bringing a crocodile to school!
-And when Joan grew up, she found her place: Curator of Reptiles at the British Museum, and the designer of the Reptile House at the London Zoo, where she once again hosted children's tea parties — this time with her pet komodo dragon!
+When Joan grew up, she found her place: Curator of Reptiles at the British Museum, and the designer of the Reptile House at the London Zoo, where she once again hosted children's tea parties — this time with her pet komodo dragon!
 This lively biography of a groundbreaking, lizard-loving scientist is sure to delight young readers.

 When Julia Child was living in Paris, she adopted a cat, Minette — who may have been the luckiest cat in the city!
 While Minette gets comfortable in the household, Child is taking on a new challenge...learning the art of French cooking.
 As Minette watches, Child masters her culinary skills (even if Minette might be more interested in a fresh-caught mouse.)
 Author Susanna Reich's careful research shines through this clever story from Minette's perspective, and an author's note includes more details about the famous chef.
 For another picture book biography of Child, check out Bon Appétit: The Delicious Life of Julia Child for ages 7 to 12.
 Tween readers can also check out the illustrated chapter book biography Who Was Julia Child? for ages 8 to 12.